carduelis (goldfinch) hornemanni (after Jens Hornemann, a Dutch botanist)

 Cary, Illinois — home

 The goldfinches discovered it right away and have been testing our resolve to continue offering it.
 But this week our investment paid off.
 I was home sick on Tuesday and noticed two Common Redpolls on the feeder.
-We were both at work on Wednesday, but on Thursday, when Sal was home, I encouraged her to watch out for them.
+We were both at work on Wednesday, but on Thursday, when my wife was home, I encouraged her to watch out for them.
 She saw many, including one that she noticed right off was much lighter in color than the others.
 When I got home from work, I got a couple good looks at the flock and also noticed the lighter one.
 I saw enough to make me spend much of the evening researching the differences between Common and Hoary Redpolls.

 Hoary Redpolls have been one of my nemesis birds.
 I’ve chased down reports of them on several occasions.
 I once spent about four hours standing on a sidewalk in a residential neighborhood in Evanston looking down the narrow space between two houses at several thistle feeders covered with redpolls but never saw the Hoary that supposedly had been seen in the area.
 Other trips to forest preserves and the Chicago Botanical Gardens have also been fruitless.
 Could there possibly be one in my own yard?